ShriyaSanjanaSunkara/Super_SSS_App/README.md

 | Keyboard     | NULL             |
 | NULL         | Gadget Planet    |

-# Cross Join Query: Products and Customers
+# f) Cross Join : Products and Customers

 The table shows all possible combinations of product names and customer names between the `products` and `customers` tables.